luizm/dotfiles/README.md

 # Luizm's dotfiles

-A collection of my custom dotfiles resources.
+A collection of my custom dotfiles resources, only OSX suported.

 ## Installation